dakhnod/Fossil-HR-SDK/DOCUMENTATION.md

     - probably indicates hand movement to show the current time every few seconds

 - common_update
-    - contains common data such as heart rate info, time info, wear state info.
-Can contain the following fields:
+contains common data such as heart rate info, time info, wear state info.
-        - hr_bpm
-        - hr_bpm_resting
-        - hr_bpm_peak
-        - music_playback_state
-        - day
-        - date
-        - month
-        - year
-        - hour
-        - minute
-        - time_zone_loca
+For a list of possible fields check the `common` section

 - timer_expired
     - indicates an expired time, check each timer with `is_this_timer_expired`